 Scent is a powerful thing.
-It can make your mouth water, or get your heart pumping, or even trigger a memory.
-Even though humans aren’t exactly famous for having great sniffers— especially when compared to a lot of other mammals —it turns out our sense of smell is pretty gosh darn powerful.
+It can make your mouth water, get your heart pumping and even trigger long-forgotten memories.
+And, while humans aren’t exactly famous for having great senses of smell — especially when compared to a lot of other mammals — ours' can still be pretty powerful.

 This is how it works: after a smell enters the nose, it travels through the cranial nerve to the olfactory bulb, which helps the brain process smells.
 As a member of the limbic system, the olfactory bulb can easily access the amygdala, which plays a role in emotional memories (it’s also where the "fight or flight" reflex comes from).

-Scent can be therapeutic If you’re feeling lethargic, the right scent can energize you.
-If you’re feeling anxious, the right fragrance can help you calm down.
-And if you’re suffering from a cold, a scent can help you breathe a little easier.
-Things such as diffusers, aromatic spritzers and even bubble bath use the power of scent to help us create the right atmosphere.
+Scent can also be therapeutic because the right aroma can work to boost your mood and invigorate and energize you.
+If you’re feeling anxious, a scent can help you ground and centre yourself.
+And if you’re suffering from a cold, yet another scent can help you breathe a little easier.

-Maybe you’ve relaxed in a steam room before and felt the clearing power of Eucalyptus through deep inhalations.
-Eucalyptus is largely composed of Eucalyptol— which may help clear sinuses and relieve congestion.
-The main constituent of Peppermint Oil is menthol, a natural decongestant.
-If you’re feeling under the weather (something that’s bound to happen this time of year) drawing a hot bath and tossing in a Minty Eucalyptus Bath Bomb can help you breathe easy, just like our bath salts.
+Maybe you’ve relaxed in a steam room before and felt the clearing power of eucalyptus through deep inhalations.
+Eucalyptus is largely composed of eucalyptol — which may help clear sinuses and relieve congestion.
+The main constituent of peppermint oil is menthol, a natural decongestant.
+If you’re feeling under the weather, drawing a hot bath and tossing in a Minty Eucalyptus Bath Bomb or some Just Breathe Wellness Salts can help you breathe a little easier.

-Diffusers are a great way to fill your home with enticing fragrances and you can customize them for the holidays, or to simply set a mood.
+Diffusers are another great way to fill your home with enticing fragrances.
 Just add water and essential oils for an aromatherapeutic experience to relieve stress and give you a boost.
-Diffusers are also great for reducing pet and smoke odors, calming allergies, and even fighting cold and flu germs.

 Comments will be approved before showing up.